CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

 \subsection{Online Demand Prediction}

 During the online stage, an end user, such as a taxi service provider, can utilize the framework to forecast the unknown demand pattern in any arbitrary region, including previously unobserved regions.
 This predictive capability is achieved through a series of systematic steps.
-Firstly, the framework prepares and processes the historical views using a graph processing module.
-Subsequently, the processed graph is inputted into a pre-trained encoder model to extract region-independent features.
-Finally, the trained taxi demand prediction model utilizes these region-independent features to forecast the taxi demand within that target region.
+Firstly, the framework prepares and processes the associated views using a graph processing module, ensuring that all relevant data of the region under consideration is considered.
+These processed views are then concatenated, forming a comprehensive multi-view graph structure that represents the region.
+Subsequently, the derived multi-view graph is input into a pre-trained encoder model to extract region-agnostic features.
+Finally, the trained taxi demand prediction model utilizes these region-agnostic features to forecast the taxi demand within that target region.
 This predictive capability provides valuable insights to the end user, aiding in decision-making processes and resource allocation.